Nifrec/eser/README.md

 * Regular expressions for arbitrary signatures?
 * Dependent coalgebras?

+### Doubts
+* Do we really need to enumerate *all* elements of a type-of-raw-terms?
+    Perhaps we want to use only a part of it for our StreamGrid, and have our enumeration only enumerate that part (and `_<_` only has the right properties for that part).
+    **Counterargument**: in such a scenario, if `A` has more raw terms than desired, one can probably also define an inductive type `B` with only constructors for the desired terms.
+    Maybe not as flexible as allowing partial enumerations, but let's keep bijective enumerations `ℕ → A` for now to keep things simpler.

 ### To explain
 * Why signatures with constructors with external args from external finite sets are *not* a generalisation: one can add more constructors